phnx-im/docs/src/threat_model/qualitative/metadata.md

 The main protection against honest-but-curious adversaries is that users interact with the services using per-group pseudonyms instead of their real identities.
 On servers with a sufficient number of users, this prevents adversaries from linking any individual action of a user with the user's identity as seen by other users.
 The adversary can still see the metadata of messages, but cannot link them to the real identities of the users.

-In the federated setting, honest-but-curious adversaries can observe the individual domains of users.
-Even though the identity of users is hidden through pseudonyms, the domain may allow adversaries to infer partial social graphs and group structures.
+In the federated setting, honest-but-curious adversaries can observe the individual domain names of users.
+Even though the identity of users is hidden through pseudonyms, the domain name may allow adversaries to infer partial social graphs and group structures.

 ## Traffic analysis